2018 SALES KICKOFF MEETING PLANNING GUIDE

 Regardless of whether your company calls it the annual sales meeting, yearly sales conference, or once-a-year sales rally, the annual sales kickoff meeting is the most important sales meeting of the year.
 The structure of the meeting’s agenda is one of the key factors that will determine the meeting’s overall success.
 After keynoting more than one hundred sales kickoffs, here’s some ideas on how best to structure the sales kickoff agenda of a day and a half meeting for a medium-sized company.

 The main objectives of the day and a half day sales kickoff agenda are “Preparation and Renewed Motivation.”
 Since the meeting is short, there simply isn’t enough time to devote to detailed hands-on product training.
-Rather, higher level information should be presented and the more detailed material provided on a CD, or better yet, online over the company intranet.
+Rather, higher level information should be presented and the more detailed material provided on a flash drive, or better yet, online on the company intranet.

 Day One - Morning Session